Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Methodology

 \subsubsection{Training the estimator to account for varying spatial locations}

-Note from \eqref{eqn:propagation:spatial}--\eqref{eqn:theta_single_field} that a GNN-based neural Bayes estimator is a function of the spatial locations of the data, and that it can be applied to data collected over any number and configuration of spatial locations.
-If one wishes to make inference from a single spatial data set only, and this data set is collected before the estimator is constructed, then data for the optimisation task \eqref{eqn:optimisation_task} can be simulated using the observed spatial locations, which can be treated as fixed and known.
-However, if one wishes to construct an estimator that is approximately Bayes for a large range of spatial configurations (and number of spatial locations), then one requires an estimator $\hat{\vec{\theta}}(\cdot ; \vec{S})$ that conditions on the observed spatial locations $\vec{S} = (\vec{s}_1, \dots, \vec{s}_n)'$, with $\vec{S}$ (and $n$) treated as random.
-Then, assuming that $\vec{S}$ is independent of both the data and the parameters, the Bayes risk \eqref{eqn:weighted_risk} becomes
+A GNN-based neural Bayes estimator is a function of the spatial locations $S$ at which the data are collected, and it can be applied to data collected over any number and configuration of spatial locations.
+If one wishes to make inference from a single spatial data set, and this data set is collected before the estimator is constructed, then training data in Algorithm~\ref{alg:NBE} can be simulated using the observed spatial locations, which can be treated as fixed and known.
+However, to construct an estimator that is approximately Bayes for a large range of spatial configurations (and number $n$ of spatial locations), one requires an estimator that is adaptive to the observed spatial locations.
+To this end, we propose treating $S$ as a random point pattern (i.e., drawn from a point process).
+Then, assuming that $S$ is independent of $\vec{\theta}$, the Bayes risk \eqref{eqn:risk} becomes